windaddict/ARFun/README.md

 # ARFun
-A Simple starting point for AR experimentation in Swift Playgrounds 2 beta
+A Simple starting point for AR experimentation in Swift Playgrounds 2 beta.
+It requires an iOS11 iPad that supports ARKit and has the Swift Playgrounds 2 beta installed.

 ## Getting Started
 * Open ARFun.playground using the Swift Playgrounds 2 beta on an iOS 11 beta device